Handy4ndy/ESP32-XRPL/README.md

 ## Usage

 1. Power on your ESP32 or compatible microcontroller.
-2. The device will connect to the specified WiFi network.
+2. The connect the device to the specified WiFi network and assign the rAddress.
 3. Once connected, it will start monitoring the specified XRPL account.
 4. The LED and speaker will provide feedback based on the transactions detected.